yangaound/id-broker/README.md

 # Identity Broker

-Identity and Group Management project that supports Single Sign On through OAuth2 ID providers, such as `Google`, `Microsoft`, and `Line`.
+Identity and Group Management project.
+It also supports Single Sign On through OAuth2 ID providers, such as `Google`, `Microsoft`, and `Line`.

 ---